Central Private School

 Central Private School (CPS) or Central Private (CP) is a private education institution located in Central, Louisiana.

+History

 The school was founded in the 1967 amidst the court ordered desegregation of public schools.
 CPS is one of several private schools located in East Baton Rouge Parish.

 Faculty

 The school's faculty is composed of 44.5 FTE teachers.

 Curriculum

 Subjects include science, art, mathematics, language arts, physical education, social studies, and foreign languages.

 Student body

 The majority of the students are white (78%), along with students of other ethnicities.
 The school enrolls students from East Baton Rouge and surrounding areas.

 Athletics

-Central Private joined the Louisiana High School Athletic Association (LHSAA) on July 1, 2019 and competes in the 1-A classification.
+Central Private joined the Louisiana High School Athletic Association (LHSAA) on July 1, 2019, and competes in the 1-A classification.